sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 \snippet Test_AlgorithmLocalSyncAction.cpp synchronous_action_invocation_example

+\warning Say an action is being run on a component on a node where a mutable item in the GlobalCache is up-to-date.
+This action then calls another action on a different component on a different node.
+It is **NOT** guaranteed that this mutable item in the GlobalCache is up-to-date on this new node.
+It is up to the user to ensure the mutable item is up-to-date on whatever node they run an action on, even if it was up-to-date on the node that sent the message.
+The
+\ref dev_guide_parallelization_mutable_global_cache
+"Mutable items in the GlobalCache" section gives details about mutable GlobalCache items.

 # Mutable items in the GlobalCache {#dev_guide_parallelization_mutable_global_cache}

 Most items in the GlobalCache are constant, and are specified